freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-255-rounded-square-roots.md

 # --description--

-We define the rounded-square-root of a positive integer n as the square root of n rounded to the nearest integer.
+We define the rounded-square-root of a positive integer $n$ as the square root of $n$ rounded to the nearest integer.

 The following procedure (essentially Heron's method adapted to integer arithmetic) finds the rounded-square-root of $n$: